heimskr/game3/doc/Protocol.md

 - `0x40 0x00 0x00 0x00`: y-coordinate of third chunk position (64)

 Concatenated: `03 00 23 00 00 00 03 2a 00 00 00 20 07 03 00 00 00 ff ff ff ff fe ff ff ff 00 00 00 00 00 00 00 00 2a 00 00 00 40 00 00 00`.

+### FluidTile

+Fluid tiles are represented with 64-bit integers.
+The lower 16 bits are the fluid ID, the next 16 bits are the fluid level and the 8 bits after that are a boolean indicating whether the fluid tile is an infinite source.